v8/v8.dev/src/docs/torque.md

 operator ‘.=shared_function_info’ macro StoreJSFunctionSharedFunctionInfo(JSFunction, SharedFunctionInfo);
 ```

-On the C++-side, the fields definied in Torque classes generate C++ code that removes the need for duplicate boilerplate accessor and heap visitor code, e.g. the following code that can be used to define C++-accessible field offsets in js-objects.h, e.g.:
+On the C++-side, the fields definied in Torque classes generate C++ code that removes the need for duplicate boilerplate accessor and heap visitor code, e.g. the JSFunction class definition above generates the following C++-accessible field offsets in js-objects.h:

 ```cpp
 #define JSFUNCTION_FIELDS(V) \